 Remove the lower control arm from the frame pockets.
 Some careful prying may ease the removal of the arm.

-To install: Inspect the lower ball joint, boot and pivot bushings.
+Inspect the lower ball joint, boot and pivot bushings.
 If any inspected components are worn or damaged, the entire control arm must be replaced.